Skip to content

 Common Mistakes to Avoid

-• Skipping the lateral bracing — this looks optional but is structural
+• Skipping lateral bracing

 The Strength-to-Weight Ratio Challenge